Thesis

 “After conducting thorough analysis with the management team and the Board of Directors, we determined that Docker had two very distinct and different businesses: one an active developer business, and the other a growing enterprise business.
 We also found that the product and the financial models were vastly different.
 This led to the decision to restructure the company and separate the two businesses, which is the best thing for customers and to enable Docker’s industry-leading technology to thrive”

 The sale involved recapitalizing the company to “expand Docker Desktop and Docker Hub’s roles in the developer workflow for modern apps.”
-Absent its enterprise platform and offerings, Docker’s mission as of 2024 is focused primarily on building and extending products for the developer community.
+As of 2025, Docker’s mission as a development platform is to simplify the process of building, sharing, and running container applications by handling complicated setup tasks so developers can dedicate their time to coding.

 Product